 The Tree of Knowledge of Good & Evil/ Hiroshima Maidens, 60″x80″, oil on canvass/ wood, 20031

-The Hiroshima Maidens was a group of twenty-five Japanese women who were horribly disfigured as young women as a result of the atom bomb dropped on Hiroshima on the morning of August 6, 1945.
+The Hiroshima Maidens was a group of twenty-five Japanese women who were horribly disfigured as young women as a result of the nuclear bomb dropped on Hiroshima on the morning of August 6, 1945.
 They dedicated their lives to telling the story of the Hiroshima bombings and the horror of nuclear war.

 My curiosity piqued after listening to their talk while I was in college, I investigated further and what I discovered was not pretty.
 The accepted rationale for Hiroshima and Nagasaki has been that if the atomic bomb had not been used, the war would have continued and more lives would have been lost.
 Nothing could be further from the truth.